kristinabog/python-excercise/README.md

-## Python excercise - Watercolor paint art
+## Python Excercise - Watercolor Paint Art

-This is a python excercise with instructions followed from Code Institute's Full Stack Software Development course.
+This is an excercise to become familiar with using Python, Flask and JSON.
+Followed instructions from Code Institute's Full Stack Software Development course.
-I chose a different theme and customized it in my own way.
-I added different content and images than the original excercise.
+I customized it in my own way and I added different content and images than the original excercise.

-Technologies used: HTML, CSS, JS, Python, Flask, JSON
+Languages & Technologies used: HTML, CSS, JS, Python, Flask, JSON

 Deployed @ Heroku: